ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

     });
 ```

-Lastly we will introduce some type configuration that implements the node interface and binds the node resolver to the type.
+Lastly, we will introduce some type configuration that implements the node interface and binds the node resolver to the type.

 ```csharp
 descriptor